-Hearty vegetable soup with aromatic curry coconut milk broth.
-This easy vegan and paleo-friendly soup recipe comes together in just over 30 minutes.
+Hearty Vegetable Coconut Curry Soup with aromatic curry coconut milk broth.
+This easy vegan, whole30 and paleo-friendly soup recipe comes together in just over 30 minutes.

 - To keep this soup mild, simply omit the red pepper flakes.
 The baby peppers are sweet and mild, so no need to shy away.
-If you’re looking to ramp up the spice level, you can add more red pepper flakes, and/or a red thai chili.
+If you’re looking to ramp up the spice level, you can add more red pepper flakes, and/or 1 to 3 Thai chilies.

 - This soup can easily be adapted using any of your favorite seasonal vegetables.
 Try green beans, tomato, bok choy, fennel, lemongrass,